emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 author: emmanuel
 ---

-As a professionnal software developer, and with my older daughter Lara being 11 years old, and the second one Kristina 8, I figured it made sense to spend some time trying to introduce them to programming.
+As a professional software developer, and with my older daughter Lara being 11 years old, and the second one Kristina 8, I figured it made sense to spend some time trying to introduce them to programming.
 My father introduced me to it at a slightly later age, but still relatively early (it was some BASIC dialect at the time).